rasaghnak/Rasaghnak/README.md

 ## Hi there 👋

-Based on Rasaghna Kuturu's resume, here's a professional and impactful GitHub "About" section tailored for a Data Science and Data Engineering audience:

----

 ### 👋 About Me

 I'm Rasaghna Kuturu, a passionate **Data Science professional** with 3+ years of experience in **Data Analysis** and **Data Engineering**.
-My journey spans developing robust ETL pipelines, building interactive dashboards, and leveraging cloud technologies like AWS to transform data into actionable insights.
+My journey spans developing robust ETL pipelines, working with Python & sql, building interactive dashboards, and leveraging cloud technologies like AWS to transform data into actionable insights.

 ### 💼 Experience Highlights